• Gluten-Free Recipes

 Notes

-• Grate the butter - I love grating butter into the scone dough instead of chopping up the pieces.
-This is what helps to make the scones flaky because as you work the butter into the dough some pieces will stay small (and will help "steam and puff") while other pieces soften and absorb into the dough, creating tenderness.
+• Grate the butter.
+I love grating butter into the dough instead of chopping it up.
+This is what helps to make the scones flaky; as you work the butter into the dough, some pieces will stay small, while others will soften and absorb into the dough, creating tenderness.

 Nutrition